KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 The ILL requests module can be configured for different types of requests and workflows known as backends.
 Currently available backends are documented on the Koha community wiki at https://wiki.koha-community.org/wiki/ILL_backends.
 You will need to configure at least one backend.

-Next, set your :ref:`system preferences for interlibrary loans <interlibrary-loans>`.
+Next, set your :ref:`system preferences for interlibrary loans <interlibrary-loans-label>`.

 Library staff responsible for ILL requests need the following permission set on their account: *ill: Create and modify Interlibrary loan requests*.